hoak/ExtractPhotos/README.md

    - It can copies all the (default survey123) fields and other fields from the point collection featureclass into the attach table.
      (If you are using survey123 these fields are: Creator, Editor, CreationDate, EditDate)
    - It copies any additional custom fields you are using, such as Category and Description or Type or Name or anything else
+   Note: you need to know the field names and type them all in (case sensitive)

 It add the following fields to your point featureclass:
    - It adds a featureID field, which is the same as the objectID, this is a unique field